a-radwan-20/monit/README.md

-# This a CLI tool to monitor files changes of .js
+# This a CLI tool to monitor files changes of type .js
 # monit [the file you want to monitor for changes]

 monit 0.0.1